rust-lang/book/src/ch11-03-test-organization.md

 one and put Rust files inside, Cargo will compile each of the files as an individual crate.
 Let's give it a try!

 First, make a *tests* directory at the top level of your project directory, next to *src*.
-Then, make a new file, *tests/integration_test.rs*, and put this
+Then, make a new file, *tests/integration_test.rs*, and put the code in Listing 11-7 inside:
-inside:

 Filename: tests/integration_test.rs